ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/clipboard/index.md

 The example has both row click selection and range selection enabled.
 You probably won't do this in your application as it's confusing, it's done below just to demonstrate them side by side.

-When row click selection and range selection are enabled the shortcut would copy the selected row, not the selected range, if you wish to let the range take precedence, then you can add this to your gridOptions `suppressCopyRowsToClipboard:true`

 <grid-example title='Clipboard example' name='simple' type='generated' options='{ "enterprise": true, "modules": ["clientside", "menu", "range", "clipboard"] }'></grid-example>